1860 civil conflict in Mount Lebanon and Damascus: Massacre of Deir al-Qamar

 Nearby Beit ed-Dine and its countryside was also sacked.
 The plunder in Deir al-Qamar ended on 23 June, after intervention by Sa'id Jumblatt, Bashir Nakad, sheikhs from the Hamada clan, and an Ottoman colonel.
 By the end of the fighting, much of Deir al-Qamar, which was the most prosperous town of the predominantly Druze Chouf district, was in ruins, and corpses, some mutilated, were left throughout the town's streets, markets, houses and Ottoman government buildings and military installations.
 Between 1,200 and 2,200 Christians had been killed in the onslaught and many more had fled.
 By October 1860, Deir al-Qamar's population which had been roughly 10,000 before the conflict, had been reduced to 400.
 According to Fawaz, the ceasefire negotiated between by the Druze sheikhs and the authorities marked the "end to the most violent phase of the civil war" in Mount Lebanon.

 Casualties in Mount Lebanon and environs

-Most sources put the figure of those killed between 7,000 and 11,000, with some claiming over 20,000. or 25,000.
+Most sources put the figure of those killed between 7,000 and 11,000, with some claiming over 20,000 or 25,000.
 A letter in the English Daily News in July 1860 stated that between 7,000 and 8,000 had been murdered, 5,000 widowed, and 16,000 orphaned.
-James Lewis Farley, in a letter, spoke of 326 villages, 560 churches, 28 colleges, 42 convents, and 9 other religious establishments, having been totally destroyed.
+James Lewis Farley, in a letter, spoke of 326 villages, 560 churches, 28 colleges, 42 convents, and 9 other religious establishments having been totally destroyed.
 Churchill puts the figures at 11,000 murdered, 100,000 refugees, 20,000 widows and orphans, 3,000 habitations burnt to the ground, and 4,000 perishing from destitution.
 Other estimates claim 380 Christian villages were destroyed.

 Massacre of Christians in Damascus

+An anti-Christian pogrom in Damascus, referred to popularly as Ṭoshat an-Naṣṣāra (طوشة النصارى, lit.
+'Riot of the Christians'), broke out in July when a crowd of Druzes, Bedouins, Arab Muslim city commoners, and Kurdish auxiliary forces attacked the inner city Christian neighborhood of Bab Tuma, resulting in the death of thousands of Christians.